 ‘Yet another example of how I bonded with my Accenture colleagues’

 ‘Of course, the past few years also came with its fair share of challenges.
 My father died in his sleep 1,5 years ago.
 He was perfectly healthy and fit - his death was very unexpected and really turned my world upside down.
 Shortly after that, my mom was diagnosed with cancer.
-Luckily, she is doing fine now, but it certainly has been quite difficult from time to time.
+Luckily, she is doing fine now, but it certainly has been quite difficult for my sister and I, from time to time.
 It’s yet another example of how I bonded with my Accenture colleagues: I didn’t expect the amazing support from them.
 After my dad’s death, I stayed in Spain for more than a month.
-My boss insisted I took all the time I needed to sort things out and be with my family.
+My boss insisted I took all the time I needed to sort things out and be with my mom and sister.
 It was the same story when my mom fell ill soon after.
 My colleagues have been supporting me all the way and stepped in to ensure all projects kept running smoothly: the fact that people have your back is comforting and fantastic at the same time.’

 Javier Leonor (1972)